 This policy sets out how Frances Lindsay & Co applies interest in relation to funds held in our client bank account, in accordance with regulatory requirements.
-Frances Lindsay is committed to compliance with its obligations under the SRA Code of Conduct 2011 and the SRA Accounts Rules 2011
+Frances Lindsay is committed to compliance with its obligations under the SRA Accounts Rules 2019.

 Our interest policy seeks to provide a fair outcome for clients whilst recognising that money must be immediately available, unless clear instructions are received to the contrary.

 As required under the regulations, Frances Lindsay has to ensure that client money is kept safe and available for the purpose for which it is provided and separate from funds belonging to the firm.

 Client money must be held in a client account as defined by the Banking Act.
 In doing this, funds are protected from being used to cover any liability to the bank by the firm.

 There are two types of client account:

 2.1 A general client account where the majority of client money is held.
 This is on an instant access basis to ensure immediate access to funds and means it is unlikely you will receive as much interest on money held as might have been obtained had you held and invested the funds yourself.